Taffer/crushtileset/README.md

 The current version works with *one* tileset and *one* layer only.
 Future versions will add support for:

+* Map data in formats other than CSV.
 * More than one layer.
 * More than one tileset.
 * ???